carlo-808/apollo-nr-test-app/README.md

 This app adds a GraphQL interface to the NASA Near Earth Objects API.

-You will need to provide these env variable values in the docker-compose file:
+You can create a local `.env` file with these variable values:

 - NEW_RELIC_HOST
 - NEW_RELIC_LICENSE_KEY
 - NEW_RELIC_INFINITE_TRACING_TRACE_OBSERVER_HOST
 - NASA_API_KEY

+More info on the `.env` format [here](https://docs.docker.com/compose/env-file/).

 You can generate a `NASA_API_KEY` [here](https://api.nasa.gov/)